pbierkortte/AI-Prompt-Toolkit/README.md

 # AI Prompt Toolkit

-My personal collection of AI prompts, code snippets, and tips & tricks for enhancing AI projects too good to keep to myself.
+My Personal Collection of AI Prompts, Code Snippets, and Tips & Tricks for Enhancing AI Projects

 > [!NOTE]
 > **Disclosure**: The contents of this toolkit, including prompts, documentation, and generated outputs, are likely AI-generated or AI-assisted.